sonnen-tools/node-red/docs/setup/flow/import-flow.md

 ### Manage Palette

-Go to the "Burger Icon" on the top right and thenm select "Manage Palette"
+Go to the "Burger Icon" on the top right and then select "Manage Palette"

 ![](./images/menu_managepalette.png)